Who can make a nomination Click to get info

 If you want to bid for a property

-To express an interest in bidding for the asset, your community interest group should complete and return the below form.
+To express an interest in bidding for the asset, your community interest group should complete and return the intention to bid form (37KB Word).

 The legislation that introduces these changes can be viewed here.